ATell-SoundTheory/CliffordAlgebras.jl/README.md

 +1.0×e1e2 ∈ Cl(2, 0, 0)
 ```

-Calculate the norm of a multivector, evaluate the exponential function and use the sandwich product.
+Calculate the norm of a multivector, evaluate the exponential function and use the sandwich product:

 ```
 julia> R = cl2.e1e2 * π/8